banmeetkaur1/ReadCraft/README.md

 - **User Authentication**: Secure sign-up and login functionalities to manage user accounts and personalize the experience.
 - **Chat Functionality**: Real-time chat system allowing users to discuss books and share thoughts with others.
 - **Book Browsing**: Access and search through a comprehensive catalog of books with detailed information.
-- **Personalized Recommendations**: A recommendation engine that suggests books based on user preferences and browsing history.
+- **Personalized Recommendations**: A recommendation engine that suggests books based on user preferences.